dumijay/CalDOM/README.md

 ## Example: A Simple TODO list

+![To Do App Screenshot](./_etc/todo_app_screenshot.png)

-I'm using the alias _ (underscore) for easy reference.
+Using the alias _ (underscore) for easy reference.
 This can be set to $ or any variable-name.

-![To Do App Screenshot](./_etc/todo_app_screenshot.png)

 ```html
 <style>